BHaddad1/whats-for-dinner-Blanche/README.md

 ### Installation Instructions:
-To use this app, go to GitHub,
+To use this app, fork this repository, clone it down to your machine in a directory of your choosing, and run 'open index.html' in your Terminal.
-(What steps does a person have to take to get your app cloned down and running?)

 ### Preview of App:
  (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off.)